OzakIOne/TwitterBookmarkMediaDownloader/README.md

 ## How to use

-❗ MAKE SURE TO UNTICK `Ask where to save each file before downloading` in <a href="chrome://settings/downloads">chrome settings</a> (idk where it is in firefox) ❗
+❗ MAKE SURE TO UNTICK `Ask where to save each file before downloading` in chrome://settings/downloads (idk where it is in firefox) ❗

 1. copy the content of index.js
 1. go to https://twitter.com/i/bookmarks